 Why not right?
 Well to be fair I didn’t have any on hand, couldn’t be bothered to drive to the store, and the prospect of making my own out of roasted sesame seeds seemed mildly exciting.

 Gotta love watching that food processor hard at work.
 Agree or disagree?

-So while that was whirring everything into a rich and creamy paste I prepped the rest of the ingredients and boiled the noodles.
+So while that was whirring everything into a rich and creamy paste I prepped the rest of the ingredients in this vegan sesame noodles recipe and boiled the noodles.
 Do not, I repeat do not overcook rice noodles.
 Mushy mush mush is all you’re going to be left with.

 Set that timer and taste test periodically.

-The sauce here is just perfect – tahini, peanut butter, tamari, rice vinegar, ginger, sesame oil — the whole gang’s here.
+The sauce for these asian vegan sesame noodles is just perfect – tahini, peanut butter, tamari, rice vinegar, ginger, sesame oil — the whole gang’s here.

 Mix it all up and slurp away.
 I gobbled up my portion in about 45 seconds flat — and I did deliberately choose to eat with chopsticks to at least slow myself down a bit.

 My mom was a huge fan too.
 We both enjoyed this vegan sesame noodles as our mid afternoon Sunday summer lunch.